awilzman/awilzman.github.io/content/posts/Meditation 1.md

-Nothing can hurt you;
+Nothing can hurt you,

-not pain, nor grief,
+not pain, nor grief;

-because you live in your own world.
+you live in your own world.